devsim/devsim/README.md

 ## Documentation:

 The PDF documentation is located in ``doc/devsim.pdf``.
 An online version of the documentation is available at [https://devsim.net](https://devsim.net).
 A list of documentation resources is available [online](https://devsim.org/introduction.html#documentation).
+Recent changes are available in [CHANGES.md](CHANGES.md).

 The repository for the documentation is at [https://github.com/devsim/devsim_documentation](https://github.com/devsim/devsim_documentation).